 - Markers can also be placed around pulmonary nodules to aide in tactile localization by the thoracic surgeon at the time of the nodule resection

-- An extremely safe procedure that allows for maneuverability of instruments
+- ENB is an extremely safe procedure that allows for maneuverability of instruments

-- ENB gives physicians access to peripheral nodules or masses, as well as placement of radio markers
+- It gives physicians access to peripheral nodules or masses, as well as placement of radio markers